mseckykoebel/React-message-board/README.md

 _Improvements to this:_

 Two obvious things: scheduling down to the minute, and a more graceful way of checking localStorage for the messages.

-### Final thoughts

-The only thing I would change about the DB structure is adding the messages collection as a sub-collection under some sort of user collection.
-This would allow for more interesting behavior at a per-user basis, as well as collection-group queries (one of my favorite firestore features), which allows for making queries across all of the messages collections even if they are set up as sub-collections under the user collections.
-I would not make a DB collection for scheduled messages as of yet (server check >>> LS check in terms of time), but this would need to be done if the user expects to use ladder on more than just one device (also, cache can be cleared).
-Soon, IMO, this would be a worthwhile compromise.

-In terms of learning things, I had never used `.startAfter()` query parameter for firestore yet.
-This was needed for pagination and starting a query for documents after some previous document.
-I think my solution works really well here, as it prevents a lot of excessive reads, but readability took a hit, which would be my next big improvement to this.

-In term of improvements, I would love to see a messageBoard populated by more than one user and user authentication.
-This would allow for some interesting filters.
-On top of this, maybe a rich-text message board?
-Images?
-File upload?
-The challenge is great as it is but those would be some cool extra-credit features :).

-As a bonus I also added a service worker.
-Some more work here could be done (webpack, SSR, custom icons and splash screens, and ionic capacitor for rendering webview-powered native apps).